quicwg/base-drafts/draft-ietf-quic-recovery.md

 The first three packets are determined to be lost when the ACK of packet 4 is received at t=8.
 The congestion period is calculated as the time between the oldest and newest lost packets: (3 - 0) = 3.
-The duration for persistent congestion is equal to: (1 * ((2 ^ 2) - 1)) = 3.
+The duration for persistent congestion is equal to: (1 * ((2 ^ kPersistentCongestionThreshold) - 1)) = 3.
 Because the threshold was reached, the network is considered to have experienced persistent congestion.

 When persistent congestion is established, the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
 This response of